-The award-winning Science and Technology Entrepreneurship/Innovation Programs (STEP) is a family of professional Master of Science degrees in CWRU's College of Ars & Sciences in partnership with CWRU's schools of law and management.
+The award-winning Science and Technology Entrepreneurship/Innovation Programs (STEP) is a family of professional Master of Science degrees in CWRU’s College of Arts and Sciences in partnership with CWRU’s schools of law and management.

 The STEP curriculum is lean and requires only half the number of credit hours as most MBA programs.
 The curriculum is also flexible and can be tailored to the needs of each student.
 Coursework consists of graduate-level classes in science, business, intellectual property law, and innovation.
 Physics and Biology STEP students are required to work as an intern, employee, or entrepreneur on a real-world project that typically serves as the basis for the student’s thesis.

 Three of STEP’s core courses are provided by the FUSION Certificate Program, a partnership between the Case School of Law, College of Arts and Sciences, and the Weatherhead School of Management.
 Students from all three graduate schools work together on real-life innovation challenges while simultaneously forging cross-disciplinary relationships that will last a lifetime.